Almost every week, I hear a new story from someone about the challenges they’ve faced in their career.

 Operational roles can involve a lot of different hats—from managing customer databases to creating workflows, or even managing employees.
 But at the heart of it, operations is usually responsible for executing tasks to improve the overall function of the business.

 There are a lot of roles that fit into this—from department-specific roles, like sales- or marketing-operations, to IT, or even finance or accounting in some cases.

 If you’re someone who loves solving complex problems, making systems run more smoothly, or are just a very organized, detail-oriented person, operations might be a great place to start.

 Learn more about operations here.

-Explored all those roles and still don’t know where to start?
-Check out this short quiz we created.
+Explored all these roles and aren’t sure which one is best for you to start with?
+Check out this fun quiz we created.
 It helps map your personality and the things you enjoy onto the landscape of different career possibilities.